RouninMedia/uniform-resource-apps/README.md

 ______

-## Converting Single Document Apps into Data URLs produces Uniform Resource Apps (URAs)
+## Converting SDAs into Data URLs produces Uniform Resource Apps (URAs)

 Once we have a **Single Document App (SDA)**, we can go further.